arjunrao87/graphql-summit-2017/graphql-conf-day-2.md

 If youre making breaking schema changes, run it against product code ( in eslint ) to figure out what broke

 Use Apollo code gen to generate flow/ts code

+# Twitter

+Instead of tracking % of requests served ( 99.99% ) they track number of exceptions per query and based on that see how reliable the system is